childhood trauma image.jpg

 Addiction.jpg

 • 3.
-Addiction.
-I am convinced that addiction in its many forms (alcohol, sex, work, etc.) is likely rooted in the shame and hurt born from adverse childhood experiences.
+Addiction and complex trauma.
+I am convinced that addiction in its many forms (alcohol, sex, work, etc.) is often rooted in the shame and hurt born from adverse childhood experiences.
 As the addiction researcher, Gabor Mate, once said, “A hurt is at the center of all addictive behaviors.
 It is present in the gambler, the Internet addict, the compulsive shopper and the workaholic.”

 • We had to disconnect from ourselves early in life in an attempt to tolerate the heartbreak, overwhelm, and big feelings.
 And we have been running from ourselves ever since.
-Addiction in a way is an attempt to fill a void we feel inside.
+Addiction is an attempt to fill a void we feel inside.
+It's just too painful to be ourselves so we find something to help us self-medicate or self-soothe.

 A trauma specialist can help you reconnect to yourself alleviating the incessant need for external stimulation.
-It becomes ok to experience your body and your feelings.
-You come home to yourself!
+It becomes ok to experience your body and your feelings, and it becomes ok to connect with others.
+Start your journey today!

 Couple Shame.jpg